Building a FlashCard SaaS Platform with Claude AI in One Month

 The Secret Weapon

-What Claude handled:
+What Claude took on:

-• Architecture decision analysis
+• Architecture and decision analysis

 • Code review and consistency checks